matter-labs/zksync-docs/content/00.zksync-era/10.guides/20.zksync-101/_upgrading/_uups_contract_upgradability.md

 ## Verify upgradable contracts

 ::callout{icon="i-heroicons-exclamation-triangle" color="amber"}
-Since we are using the in memory node for our smart contracts, we do not have the feature available to verify the smart contract.
+Since we are using the in memory anvil-zksync node for our smart contracts, we do not have the feature available to verify the smart contract.

 The following explains how you can verify an upgraded smart contract on testnet or mainnet.